bandot33th/CapstoneProject/API/ML API/readme.md

 5. install screen
 6. create service account key
 7. upload service account key, ML model, and app.py
-8. create new screen and run the app in there
+8. create new virtual terminal using screen and run the app in there